 Error-Subcode is a 2-byte unsigned integer field used to provide further information about the error.
 In the case of Error-Codes 6, 7 and 17, this 16-bit field MUST contain, as two 8-bit values the S-Num and S-Type of the object that is missing or in error.
 The order of the S-Num and S-Type values within the Error-Subcode MUST be the same as in the original message.
 In cases where multiple valid alternatives exist for the S-Type of a missing object, this portion of the Error-Subcode MUST be set to zero.
 In the case of Error-Code 15, the Error-Subcode field MUST contain the number of Classifiers supported per Gate.
 In the case of Error-Code 16, the Error-Subcode is a specific value assigned by the Policy Server.
 The values contained within the Error-Subcode field for Error-Code 16 are vendor specific and are not defined by this specification.
 In the case of Error-Code 19, the Error-Subcode is the Gate Command Type value that was contained in the original TransactionID object.
+For Error-Codes 36 and 37, the Error-Subcode is the low-order 16 bits of the ProvisionedSfApplicationId field from the Gate-Set.

 Error-Codes 8, 9, 10, and 16 are generated as a result of a Policy Request failing to meet the requirements of a Policy Server's authorization.
-When the Application Manager issues a Gate-Set message with a volume or time-based limit to the Policy Server, the Policy Server MAY reject the request with Error-Code 8 or 9 based on policy rules installed on the Policy Server.
+When the Application Manager issues a Gate-Set message with a volume or timebased limit to the Policy Server, the Policy Server MAY reject the request with Error-Code 8 or 9 based on policy rules installed on the Policy Server.
 For example, such a policy rule may state that if a volume limit request exceeds a maximum value, the Policy Server must reject the request.
 Error-Code 10 MAY be used if a policy is defined limiting parameters within the SessionClassID, without mapping them to alternate values.
 Error-Code 16 MAY be used to convey other policy exceptions in the Error-Subcode parameter.
 Error-Code 18 MAY be generated by a PEP if the gate command message is discarded because of congestion, buffer overflows, or link outages.
 Error-Code 19 MUST be generated by a PEP if the gate command message contains an unknown or invalid Gate Command Type value.
 Error-Code 1 (Insufficient Resources) MUST be used whenever a Gate is rejected because of issues related to the buffer control parameters.